microsoft/terminal/doc/specs/#885 - winrt Terminal Settings.md

  **NOTE:** In the event that the user would want to export their current configuration, `Save` can be used to export the changes to a new file.

+ ### Reserialization (DRAFT)

+After deserializing the settings, injecting the new json into settings.json should not remove the existing comments or formatting.

+The reserialization process takes place right after comparing the `settingsSource` and `settingsClone` objects.
+ For each setting found in the diff, we go to the relevant part of the JSON and see if the key is already there.
+ If it is, we update the value to be the one from `settingsClone`.
+Otherwise, we append the key/value pair at the end of the section (much like we do with dynamic profiles in `profiles`).

 ## Resources